-I’ve successfully gained 5.5 inches around my upper arms, bringing my biceps circumference from 10 inches up to 15.5 inches.
+I’ve managed to bring my arms from 10 inches up to 16 inches.
 But I got off to a rough start.
-During my first two years of successful lifting, I gained 40 pounds at 11% body fat, bringing my bench from 65 to 225 pounds and working up to chin-ups with 50 pounds around my waist.
-And yet, despite all of that progress, I only had 12-inch arms.
-My arms were still 1.3 inches smaller than the average man’s.
-And the average man doesn’t even exercise, let alone lift weights.
+During my first two years of successful bulking, I gained 40 pounds at 11% body fat, bringing my bench from 65 to 225 pounds and doing chin-ups with 50 pounds around my waist.
+Yet, despite my progress, I had only added 2 inches to my arms.
+My arms were still 1.3 inches smaller than average, and the average man doesn’t even exercise!

 - Arm Muscle Anatomy